A Nightmare on Elm Street Part 2: Freddy’s Revenge (1985) review – The franchise’s confusing black sheep

-Welcome to Knockout Horror.
-It’s day 26 of our 31 days of Halloween 2025 movie-review-a-day feature.
 When it comes to iconic horror series, few jump to mind as quickly as A Nightmare on Elm Street.
 Even today, the first movie is frequently referenced as a ground breaking example of how slashers can feel both subversive and fresh.
-The third movie also stands as one of the best of its era.
+The third movie, A Nightmare on Elm Street 3: Dream Warriors, also stands as one of the best of its era.

-Sandwiched in between those two genre redefining classics was a movie that a lot of people seem to forget about and probably for good reason.
-Today we are checking out A Nightmare on Elm Street Part 2: Freddy’s Revenge (1985).
+Sandwiched in between those two genre redefining classics was a movie that a lot of people seem to forget about.
+Probably for good reason.
+A Nightmare on Elm Street Part 2: Freddy’s Revenge (1985).

-The story follows high school student Jesse Walsh (Mark Patton) who, along with his family, has recently moved into the former Elm Street home of Nancy Thompson.
+The story follows high school student Jesse Walsh (Mark Patton).
+Jesse, along with his family, has recently moved into the former Elm Street home of Nancy Thompson.
 It isn’t long before Jesse begins experiencing the same nightmares that Nancy was haunted by five years prior.
-A hideously burned man wearing a striped shirt and a glove adorned with blades wants to possess him to continue his rampage in the real world.
-Freddy Krueger is back and badder than ever.

 The Nightmare That Changed the Game